Undergrad Consulting Recruiting: 4-Year Playbook (2026)

 - Join the consulting club at your school.
 Even if the club does not have MBB alumni connections at your school, the peer network is the bedrock of later case practice and referrals.

 - Apply for freshman-eligible diversity programs.
 Bain's Building Entrepreneurial Leaders (BEL) Program accepts second-year students (so apply during freshman year).
 Deloitte Discovery is a sophomore program but tracks freshman applicants.
-McKinsey runs multiple sponsored paths that begin scouting freshman year for Black, Hispanic/Latino, Indigenous, and first-generation professional students.
+McKinsey runs multiple sponsored paths that begin scouting freshman year for Black, Hispanic/Latino, Indigenous, and first-generation professional students, including exposure programs such as McKinsey Ignite.

 - Attend 1–2 firm-hosted freshman events if your school hosts them.
 Target schools often have freshman-specific info sessions that introduce firms without the pressure of a recruiting timeline.

-Grades matter at this stage — the freshman year GPA baseline carries through every recruiting cycle.
-Target a 3.7+ if possible, with a realistic floor of 3.5.
-Non-target candidates should aim for 3.8+ because GPA is a primary filter when firms don't know your school well.
+Grades matter at this stage.
+The freshman year GPA baseline carries through every recruiting cycle.
+A 3.7+ helps at many firms, with a realistic floor around 3.5.
+Non-target candidates often benefit from an even stronger GPA because grades can become a larger filter when firms know the school less well.

 Sophomore Year: Coffee Chats and Case Prep Beginning